Bioconductor/BioC2022/content/registration.md

 ### Registration is now open for the BioC22 conference.
 You have two ticket options:

 1. Tickets for virtual attendance are now available on Eventbrite at https://bioc2022.eventbrite.com.
 2. Tickets for in-person attendance of the conference in Seattle, Washington (USA) are currently limited due to COVID capacity limits at the venue.
-Additional tickets may thus become available if restrictions are lifted.
-These tickets would then be made available to registrants initially placed on the waitlist for in-person attendance

-Please apply via this form: https://forms.gle/MU4dXYSjkqa4uVJ59

-All ticket lottery applicants were emailed on Monday May 16th.
-You have until Saturday May 21st to register, or your ticket may be given to someone on the wait list.
+As of 5/31/22, we have 20 in-person tickets available.
+You can register at https://bioc2022.eventbrite.com.
+If tickets have sold out, please email conference@biocondcutor.org to be placed on a wait list.

 Both tickets provide access to all conference sessions.
 We will have a variety of in-person and virtual speakers.
 Anyone who does not get an in-person ticket will be able to secure a virtual ticket.

 #### Registration cost